 Are you looking for a healthy salad dressing?
-This recipe for homemade walnut vinaigrette uses whole walnuts and all natural ingredients.
+This homemade walnut vinaigrette recipe uses whole walnuts and all-natural ingredients.

 Fiber for Salad:

 Start with a bed of mixed salad greens (about 4 cups or 5-6 ounces) and top it with your favorite non-starchy vegetables (i.e. tomatoes, onions, mushrooms, peppers, broccoli, cauliflower).

 A serving of black beans on top adds an additional boost of hunger-satisfying fiber.